Crusaders Games

 Altar Quest

 The general production quality of this game is good, with nice plastic models and interesting room objects, all covered by some lovely card artwork.
 The board is particularly eye catching with rooms of differing colours, sizes and also style, including a glassy floor and another with roots growing through.
 The enemies however are somewhat unusual comprising a number of animal type creatures, with Frox (frogs), Raglanders (pigs) and Vampires in the core box, and adding in Crows and Rats in the kickstarter expanded edition.
-Upon reflection they do make a nice change from the usual goblins and orcs, but i have mixed feelings.
-It is worth adding that the way villains attack really seems to fit their personality, with Bolx the Frox king for instance burping acid and lashing you with his long tongue.
+Upon reflection they make a nice change from the usual goblins and orcs, but i have mixed feelings.
+It is worth adding that the way villains attack really seems to fit their personality, with Bolx the Frox king for instance burping acid and lashing you with his long tongue.altarquest3

-Whilst the card decks are probably the best game feature, the use of dice is also inspired, as you have magical altar rhunes energy that will constantly change, bringing your hero and enemies extra abilities that flow in and out of play during the game.
-The action test dice you roll just feel full of positives, as even rolling badly sets up focus tokens to improve your next roll, and the critical rolls that allow for a cumulative re-roll are just great fun when they happen, and always give you the chance to pull off something unexpected.
-The game also scales really well, as different player counts spawn extra threats, and villains have more health, and so playing solo with one character in a dungeon crawler actually works pretty well
+The mechanics of playing this game are thematically fun, as each hero has their own card deck which is unique enough to create an individual character flavour.
+Cards are used to fight, interact with objects or undertake feats and it gels together as a good experience, providing different tactical options and choices.
+Your hero feels alive and generates a story by what they are doing.
+The use of dice is also inspired, as you have magical altar rhunes energy that will constantly change, bringing your hero and enemies extra abilities that flow in and out of play during the game.
+The action test dice you roll feel full of positives, as even rolling badly sets up focus tokens to improve your next roll, and the critical rolls that allow for a cumulative re-roll are just great fun when they happen, and always give you the chance to pull off something unexpected.
+The game also scales well, as different player counts spawn extra threats, and villains have more health

 ………………………………………………………………………………………………………..